Estimated reading time: 14 minutes

 - A signature from the prescribing medical practitioner.

-Licenses can take around 10 working days to issue, although it is wise to apply as far in advance as possible.
+Licenses can take around 10 working days to issue, although applying as far in advance as possible is wise.

 If you have a UK prescription and are moving to Thailand permanently, you should request details from your GP, including medical records where appropriate.

 On registering with a local doctor or private practice, you can request a prescription of the same or an equivalent medication.
 Note that hospital pharmacies are usually more expensive than independents.

 Thai Health Insurance For UK Expats